Why ISO matters in translation

 A common language that overcomes barriers

 In our increasingly globalised world, ISO standards serve as a modern lingua franca, transcending national borders and local legislation.
-When you’re trading internationally, having a mutual understanding of requirements is a must.
+Because when you’re trading internationally, having a mutual understanding of requirements is a must.

 ISO standards provide a common language for businesses in any industry to address issues such as quality, health and safety, environmental protection and information security.
 No mean feat when you consider that each industry has its own jargon.
 This is perhaps one of the biggest obstacles that businesses face when deciding whether to implement ISO standards – how to decipher the language used in the standards and interpret the clauses as they apply to their organisation.
 For businesses that do overcome this hurdle, the benefits of ISO certification include enhanced customer satisfaction, greater resilience and increased efficiency.